Germany honors Jürgen Klopp with highest civic award – DW – 10/01/2024

 Germany honors Jürgen Klopp with highest civic awardOctober 1, 2024

-German football coach Jürgen Klopp on Wednesday received the Federal Order of Merit on Wednesday from President Frank-Walter Steinmeier at Bellevue Palace in Berlin.
+German football coach Jürgen Klopp on Tuesday received the Federal Order of Merit from President Frank-Walter Steinmeier at Bellevue Palace in Berlin.

 He was among 28 recipients honored for "outstanding contributions to the values of democracy."